clowneerie/clowneerie/README.md

-deicide (and no amount of evil present at all)
+deicide (and a non-abnormal amount of friendliness!)